suzannejmatthews/aosk/chapter4.md

 ## What is daisy-chain authentication?

 This term defines an attacker who uses simple and not very complicated technical skills in order to break into an account.
 A lot of times this is accomplished by doing some reasearch about the target.
 This type of attacks are challenging to protect against and detect since they do not involve breaking someone's security.
 For example, an attacker gathers as much information as possible from social media or other places.
 Now the attacker can try to guess some passwords, or to answer the security questions in the password recovery process for an account.
 None of these methods will trigger any intrusion detection system.
 Collecting information about someone has become easier with all the social media websites.

 Password reuse plays an important role in the daisy-chaining attack.
-Cosnidering that using the simple methods described above, an attacker manages to access one of your accounts.
+Considering that using the simple methods described above, an attacker manages to access one of your accounts.
 Since finding this password was not hard, the attacker would assume that all your passwords have a low level of security.
 If you as the user use the same password on multiple accounts, once one of them is found, all accounts can be compromised.
 Again, no intrusion detection system would be triggered since the attacker acts as the owner of the accounts.

 To understand the extent to which daisy-chaining can go, look for *Mat Honan's Epic Hacking*.
-This real story presents a situation where just an email and a physicall address can be dangerous.
+This real story presents a situation where just an email and a physical address can be dangerous.
 Note that the attacker did not use any complicated techniques.

 In order to decrease the chance of such an attack, many companies use identity assurance (IA) - process that confirms that the person trying to connect to an account is truly the owner.
-In IA the credentials provided for identification varry from personal information to a username and a digital certificate.
+In IA the credentials provided for identification vary from personal information to a username and a digital certificate.
 After providing the credentials, the IA will provide a certainty related to the true identity of the user who sends the credentials.
 The degree of certainty is known as the assurance level and it has 4 possible levels.
 Usually, this service is provided through some companies and it is not free.

 ## What is SSH?